4 reasons to buy a private health plan

 - Services outside the U.S.

 If you were to use these services with Original Medicare alone, you’d end up paying the whole bill.
-With a private plan, you’ll likely pay a much smaller copay or coinsurance.
+With a private health plan, you’ll likely pay a much smaller copay or coinsurance.
 That could mean the difference between $200 and $20.

 2. A limit on how much you spend